 - 1. Define, give examples of, and use correctly the following word parts used in building and analyzing medical terms: prefixes, suffixes, word roots, and combining forms. - 2.
 Correctly use plural endings for medical terms. - 3.
-Correctly define, spell, and correlate selected medical terms dealing with: a.
-Body structure, b.
-Anatomical planes and regions, c.
-Blood and the immune system, d.
-Cardiovascular and lymphatic systems, e.
-Respiratory, digestive, urinary, and reproductive systems, f.
-Musculoskeletal system, g.
-Nervous system and psychological disorders, and h.
+Correctly define, spell, and correlate selected medical terms dealing with: 1.
+Body structure; 2.
+Anatomical planes and regions; 3.
+Blood and the immune system; 4.
+Cardiovascular and lymphatic systems; 5.
+Respiratory, digestive, urinary, and reproductive systems; 6.
+Musculoskeletal system; 7.
+Nervous system and psychological disorders; 8.
 Integumentary and endocrine systems. - 4.
 Define and give examples of terminology used for surgical and diagnostic procedures and pathology. - 5.
 Build medical terms by correctly putting word parts together. - 6.
-Analyze the components of medical words and derive the meaning of the words.
-State the meaning of common medical abbreviations and pharmacological terms. - 7.
+Analyze the components of medical words and derive the meaning of the words. - 7.
 State the meaning of common medical abbreviations and pharmacological terms. - 8.
 Analyze and define terms dealing with various medical and dental specialties.